Cancel Order via WebSocket

 Priority of Cancellations

-Order cancellations receive the highest priority in our system processing queue:
+Order cancellations receive the highest priority in our system processing queue:- Skip margin checks

 - Bypass the standard queue to go directly to the matching engine